Binaryzero/IO2/reportviaoutlok.md

-I understand.
-We'll update the script to accommodate these field name changes while keeping the report terminology consistent.
-Here's the revised script:
+I apologize for the confusion.
+Thank you for clarifying the date format.
+Let's update the script to handle this new date format correctly.